illinois-cs241/illinois-cs241.github.io/_tutorials/development.md

 1. Not on the campus network?
 You will need to use the University VPN, [Cisco AnyConnect](https://answers.uillinois.edu/illinois/page.php?id=47507)

-2. Check the status of your VM on the [vsphere console](https://vc.cs.illinois.edu/) and start/restart it if necessary.
+2. Check the status of your VM on the [VSphere console](https://vc.cs.illinois.edu/) and start/restart it if necessary.
 The VMs are shutdown daily at 5am, or perhaps you created a fork-bomb while working on the Shell MP.
-Additional Power on/reset instructions are at this IT page](https://answers.uillinois.edu/illinois.engineering/page.php?id=108475)
+Additional Power on/reset instructions are at [this IT page](https://answers.uillinois.edu/illinois.engineering/page.php?id=108475)

-3. Check [Engrit Annoucements](https://status.engineering.illinois.edu/announcements.asp) and slow loading [Status Page](https://status.engineering.illinois.edu/) and the class forum
+3. Check [EngrIT Annoucements](https://status.engineering.illinois.edu/announcements.asp) and slow loading [Status Page](https://status.engineering.illinois.edu/) and the class forum

-4. Contact IT by emailling [cs-vmfarm-help@illinois.edu](mail:cs-vmfarm-help@illinois.edu).
+4. Contact IT by emailing [cs-vmfarm-help@illinois.edu](mail:cs-vmfarm-help@illinois.edu).
 Include all relevant details (your VM hostname and your netid, and description of what you've tried.)

 ## Provisioning a local VM using Vagrant

-If you are taking the course remotely and have slow internet when connected to the Campus VPN, you can set up a VM locally (on your own computer) using Vagrant.
+If you are taking the course remotely and have a slow internet connection when using the Campus VPN, you can set up a VM locally (on your own computer) using Vagrant.
 [This page]({% link _tutorials/development_vagrant.md %}) has instructions on how to do that.

-**Note: Your EngrIT-provisioned VM is still the authoritive place for final testing.
+**Note: Your EngrIT-provisioned VM is still the authoritative place for final testing.
 Your local Vagrant VM is just a way to help remote students with development.**